 Cementing this musical path, Annie is working now with WayHot!Worldwide Records (since the Spring 2015) to create her first original pop / dance / R&B EP – which is scheduled for release in mid 2017.
 As a teaser for this EP, her pop single “ALL BY MYSELF” was released in December 2015.
 ALL BY MYSELF is an infectious anthem that celebrates a day in the life of every fun loving teen.
-What makes this song amazing is that no matter who or what age you are, you’ll find yourself singing background along to Annie’s fresh, vibrant, and beautifully sung vocals.

 Showcasing Annie’s range and broad appeal, her EDM collaboration with Aiden Jude on “ALL WE ARE” was released to rave reviews in April 2015 at the Miami Winter Music Festival.

-In 2014, helmed by Grammy nominated producer / remixer Mike Rizzo – Annie’s debut dance single voyage “Low Key” (written by Annie) was an instant dance club hit.
+In 2014, helmed by Grammy nominated producer / remixer Mike Rizzo – Annie’s debut dance single “Low Key” (written by Annie) was an instant dance club hit.
 The track debuted at #50 on the Billboard Hot Dance Club chart and ultimately reached #23.
 On the influential DJ Times National Dance/Crossover chart, it reached #13 – placing Annie among superstars Taylor Swift, Jennifer Hudson and Jennifer Lopez in the rankings.

 Often with teenage artists, top producers call the shots, taking hold of their vision and fitting the singer into the producer’s established vibe.
 Annie is unique in that she is the writer of much of her material.
 For example, on “Low Key”, she and Rizzo had a unique creative connection in which he gave her complete freedom as a songwriter, while encouraging her to take risks and experiment.
 It could be no other way for Annie, a natural at composing music and lyrics who started writing songs when she was 10 and began recording at age 12.

-She has an incredible catalog of songs she’s waiting to share with the world, including “With Love” and “Happiness” inspired by family and new friends; “Message In A Bottle,” about missing and trying to keep in touch with sister Erin; and “Again and Again,” a song that has a powerful message about bullying and fighting back.
+She already has a catalog of songs she’s waiting to share with the world, including “With Love” and “Happiness” inspired by family and new friends; “Message In A Bottle,” about missing and trying to keep in touch with sister Erin; and “Again and Again,” a song that has a powerful message about bullying and fighting back.
 She writes when she has quiet time and inspiration, particularly on weekends and summers when she and her family switch from life in New York City to the farm in rural Pennsylvania.

 “After many years of playing characters in musicals and singing songs that told stories that other talented artists had written, it’s very liberating to now write and sing from my own heart as an artist with my own unique voice,” says Annie.
 “Right now pop, dance and R&B are my favorite genres of music – melding these into songs that are fun and upbeat and perfect to share the way I see life right now.
 I hope that any kid growing up and dealing with life can relate to these songs, helping to relate to the world and find out who they are.
 I feel that all of my experiences growing up performing in shows traveling on the road have helped me grow up more quickly and given me a stronger idea of who I am as a person and as an artist.”